hdemon/hdemon.github.com/_posts/2011-5-30-javascript-this.markdown

 > name, and a Boolean flag strict.
 The value of lex may be null.
 When called, the following steps are performed:

-> 1. If lex is the value null, then
+> 1\.
+If lex is the value null, then

+> &nbsp;&nbsp;
 > a.
 Return a value of type Reference whose base value is undefined, whose referenced name is name, and whose strict mode flag is strict.

-> 2. Let envRec be lex‘s environment record.
+> 2\.
+Let envRec be lex‘s environment record.

-> 3. Let exists be the result of calling the HasBinding(N) concrete method of envRec passing name as the argument N.
+> 3\.
+Let exists be the result of calling the HasBinding(N) concrete method of envRec passing name as the argument N.

-> 4. If exists is true, then
+> 4\.
+If exists is true, then

+> &nbsp;&nbsp;
 > a.
 Return a value of type Reference whose base value is envRec, whose referenced name is name, and whose strict mode flag is strict.

-> 5. Else
+> 5\.
+Else

+> &nbsp;&nbsp;
 > a.
 Let outer be the value of lex’s outer environment reference.

+> &nbsp;&nbsp;
 > b.
 Return the result of calling GetIdentifierReference passing outer, name, and strict as arguments

 全てを追っていくと頭が痛くなるので、要点だけ見ると、GetIdentifierReferenceは、